Additioncheese128/TI-84-Oakrizz/README.md

 # Oakridge-Configurations
 a repository for TI-84/Casio 50 (python compatible) scripts, ment to help with configuring the reactor.
+(MODIFIED BY ADDITION_CHEESE128!!!! only like one line lmao)

 ## To Run These
 These scripts can be run on a TI-84 Plus CE, Casio CI-50, or a desktop computor.